ory/kratos/docs/docs/concepts/securing-applications.md

 title: Securing Applications
 ---

-This chapter will cover how to secure applications using ORY Kratos and ORY Oathkeeper.
-In the future, we will also provide reference to using ORY Keto for permissions.
+This chapter will cover how to secure applications using Ory Kratos and Ory Oathkeeper.
+In the future, we will also provide reference to using Ory Keto for permissions.